faze3000/ci_user_crud/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 Simple CRUD application

 ## What is CodeIgniter?